BeeNag/RAC-Developer-Test/README.md

 git clone git@github.com:BeeNag/rac-developer-test.git
 ```

-In the root directory of the project, you should run:
+In the root directory of the project, you should first run in the terminal:

 ### `yarn start:server`

 Starts a lightweight json-server with the data provided in the **JSON file**.\
 Open [http://localhost:3001/content](http://localhost:3001/content) to view the data returned by the api endpoint.

+Then open in tab in the terminal, and run:

 ### `yarn start`